wvu-navLab/corenav-GP/VIO Analysis/README.md

 The median values (out of 3 execution) of RMSE for VIO are E=2.70m, N=12.22*, U=2.12m

-In Execution 1, there is only 124m/150m traversing values.
+In Execution 1, there is only 124m out of 150m traversed solution for VIO.
 After 124m, VIO failed and outputs NaN values.
 For this reason, the star (*) values show the accuracy until 124 m.

 ### Additional Scenario 1